heathhenley/AOC/README.md

 just compute an answer with minor changes to the part 1 solution (so you can handle infinite boundaries) and then fit a quadratic to the points.
 Used numpy for that part.

+### Day 22:

+Got part 1 finished at lunch, going to try to tackle part 2 after work.

+I had this worked out a long time ago but I two stupid bugs that took me a while to track down - in the debugging I totally changed my approach, but I like the new way better.
+The first problem was updating the height of the bricks end z coord after I had already moved the start z coord (so its height) got messaged up.
+The second problem was that I was double counting the bricks in the support check - so some bricks were getting flagged as safe to remove, when really the support / supported_by dictionaries had duplicates.

+At first I made an "occupancy grid" to track the bricks, so it was the full size of the x, y, z coords available and stored true/false if there was a brick there.
+This actually worked - though it seems heavy.
+In my struggle to debug, I switched to just keeping a map of x, y, z where z is the highest z at that x, y.
+This uses less memory so and it's running fast enough I think.